Getting Cheaper Wireless

 if you're not paying attention.
 The wireless companies take advantage

-of this, but with some simple steps, you can acheive significant
+of this, but with some simple steps, you can achieve significant

 savings, often more than half off.
 You might not